Desmanthus illinoensis: Habitat

-Root bark of D. illinoensis has been found to contain N,N-DMT, NMT, N-hydroxy-N-methyltryptamine, 2-hydroxy-N-methyltryptamine, and gramine (toxic).

-Nutritional benefits
+Toxicity

+The root bark contains gramine, which is toxic to some animals.

+Uses

+Nutrition

 The plant is nutritious and high in protein.

 The Land Institute in Salina, Kansas has done extensive research into the food uses of the seeds of this plant.
 Studies found the dry seeds composed of 38% protein, compared to 40% for soybeans.

 Ayahuasca analogue

-To produce prairiehuasca, the root bark is mixed with a native source of beta-Carbolines (e.g., passion flower in North America) to produce a hallucinogenic plant concoction analogous to the shamanic South American brew ayahuasca.
+To produce prairiehuasca, the roots are ground up with a North American native source of beta-Carbolines (e.g., Maypop) to make a hallucinogenic plant concoction analogous to the shamanic South American brew ayahuasca.